Many of our campers are modern Orthodox Jewish kids grades 3-12 from over 30 Jewish Day Schools around the U.S.

 Jewish Life is run by Rabbi Akiva Greenbaum who is returning for a second summer along with the rest of our religious staff, which include Yeshiva University basketball players and Jewish day school kids (sometimes former campers) who serve as counselors.
 Rabbi Greenbaum, originally from Australia is currently the Rabbi of the Chabad at The College of New Jersey.

 We seek to continue the Jewish education and religious lifestyle that your has received at home.
 Consistent with that, before the summer we talk with parents to get an idea of what objectives are a priority to the family (Shabbat observance, benching after meals, attendance at minyanim, learning, etc.).
 This way, we can ensure that your camper’s time at Step It Up is an authentic, honest and genuine bridge from the home experience.
 Rabbi Greenbaum has a list of each camper’s needs and where they are religiously and makes sure that each camper is adhering to their parent’s wishes.

-Not only are the boys present at minyanim, but they’re constantly encouraged to participate and taught to lead minyanim and lain.
+Not only are the campers present at minyanim, but they’re constantly encouraged to participate and taught to lead minyanim and lain.
 We aim to develop leaders not only on the basketball court but religious leaders as well.
 We inspire and teach our campers to take ownership of davening.
 The spiritual growth at Step It Up is evident and we’ve had great feedback from campers and parents alike.